FormalIngenieroniel/AWS-web-ETL/README.md

 - 🌐 **Web Application**: Created to insert new rentals (date, customer document, film selection via dropdown).

-- 🚀 **Continuous Deployment**: Unit tests and boto3 for managing AWS resources like jobs in S3.
+- 🚀 **Continuous Deployment**: Unit tests for managing AWS resources like jobs in S3.

 - 📊 **Athena Querying**: Visualize and query the data lake directly.